CYarros10/aws-csv-to-parquet-via-glue/README.md

 When CSV files have line-breaks, it is difficult to perform S3 event-based csv to parquet conversions.
 Amazon Athena and AWS Glue Crawlers do not sufficiently handle line-breaks in data.
 Use this solution to circumvent that issue.

+If you don't want to use Lambda, check out [Using EC2.](https://github.com/CYarros10/csv-to-parquet-via-glue/blob/master/README.md#using-ec2)

 ----

 ## Architecture